svh2811/Lane-Lines/README.md

 5. Finally, we use the calculated approximate slope and intercept to draw left and right lane on the original color images.

+### 3. Improved Pipeline

+1. Original Image pipeline was modified to make it more robust to light intensity variation.
+This algorithm was later tested on challenge.mp4 video.

+2. Yellow lane mark is highly sensitive to brightness variation, to tackle this issue we first convert Color image from RGB/BGR format to HSV format.
+Later we filter this HSV image for yellow color and then convert to grayscale image.
+This grayscale image now indicates region in images which have yellow color region.

+3. Next we linearly add grayscaled_hsv_yellow_only_image with grayscaled_original_image.
+The idea is that we want to increase the intensity of yellow regions in the grayscaled_original_image so that it gets easier for canny edge detector to find edges.

+4. Another improvement done was, instead of using singular region of intrest we now have two regions of intrest one for each lane, therby further reducing the noise in the image.

+### 4. Potential shortcomings and improvements

+1. The pipeline assume lane marking to be always present in the image for it to function properly.
+2. A potential improvement here is to use the history of lanes lines detected so far to assist in the current lane marking process.
+3. While the pipeline does a good job of finding lanes, a lot of features in the pipeline are handcrafted.
+We can use a higher capacity function to find lanes that generalizes well for most of the use cases.